mslinn/quill-cache/README.md

 The `quill-cache` section specifies parameters for this library:
 You can make up your own subsections and call them whatever you want.
     The supplied `reference.conf` file also has sample MySQL sections for sync and async, plus an async Postgres section.
-`timeout` indicates how long a database query is allowed to run before an error is declared.
 The contents of the named subsections are database-dependent.
 [Hikari](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) interprets the meaning of `datSource` sections.